stonesunturned/tmp-site/_posts/2018-01-04-Star-Wars-Impostor-Syndrome.md

 ---
 layout: post
-title: 'Star Wars: An Impostor's Syndrome'
+title: "Star Wars: An Impostor's Syndrome"
 ---

 I thought I would begin with something the world just doesn't have enough of: a Star Wars think piece.